pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 Events are state changes that happen to MAAS elements, caused by MAAS itself, an external agent, or a users.
 Understanding events is an essential debugging skill.
 But events appear in three different places in MAAS, each presentation providing slightly different information.
 These screens are usually dense and hard to search.

-In this major documentation update, we've standardized on the MAAS CLI events query command as the best way to review, filter, and summarise events.
-We've summaried the six main event types:
+In this major documentation update, we've standardised on the MAAS CLI events query command as the best way to review, filter, and summarise events.
+We've summarised the six main event types:

  - INFO: the default, used if no level= is specified; shows INFO and ERROR events.
 A typical INFO event is “Ready”, indicating that a machine has reached the “Ready” state.